What is the impact of AI on SEO in 2021 [Experts’ Opinion]

 1. Larry Kim – Founder and CEO of MobileMonkey

-With the inevitable advancement of AI, it has become a necessity for every marketer to reform their marketing strategy to include AI.
+With the inevitable advancement of AI, it has become a necessity for every marketer to reform their marketing strategy to include AI in SEO.

 2. Dawn Anderson – Managing Director at Bertey